JuniorReisx/SIHS-IA-INVENTARIO/README.md

 ## Prompt

-O comportamento do Kaio está em `src/services/geminiService.js` (`SYSTEM_PROMPT`).
-Ele responde em português, sem markdown, e não inventa estatísticas municipais.
+Kaio's behavior is defined in `src/services/geminiService.js` (`SYSTEM_PROMPT`).
+It responds in Portuguese, without Markdown, and does not make up municipal statistics.

 ---

-## Autor
+## Author

-Adaptado a partir da PID Assistant API para o contexto do Portal da Água / SIHS Bahia.
+Adapted from the PID Assistant API for the Water Portal / SIHS Bahia context.